peroyvindbergandersen/peroyvindbergandersen/README.md

 - 👋 Hi, I’m @peroyvindbergandersen
-- 👀 I’m interested in music and food and drinks and love
+- 👀 I often start a project and just leave it unfinished.
+To complex.
 - 🌱 I’m currently learning javascript and html5
 - 💞️ I’m looking to collaborate on all my interests
 - 📫 How to reach me +4790719325